Treatments · Trauma therapy

 • A nervous system that runs hot or runs cold, with little in between

-• Patterns of avoidance, hyper-vigilance, dissociation, or numbness
+• Avoidance, hyper-vigilance, dissociation, or numbness

 • Relationship patterns that repeat across partners, friends, or workplaces